LiLAW: Lightweight Learnable Adaptive Weighting to Learn Sample Difficulty & Improve Noisy Training: Technical appendices and supplementary material

 \subsection{Results on additional general imaging datasets}

-In Table \ref{table:datasets}, we note that LiLAW improves accuracy on all datasets (with only a minor drop in top-5 accuracy when there is 0\% noise in the CIFAR-10-M dataset).
-In nearly all cases, the improvement with LiLAW when there is 50\% noise is close to the performance without LiLAW when there is 0\% noise.
+In Table \ref{table:datasets}, LiLAW improves accuracy on all of the datasets (with only a minor drop in some cases).
 This suggests that LiLAW is beneficial for both simple and complex classification tasks.